Gregynog Young Musician - Cerddor Ifanc Gregynog

 Entrants must be aged 18 or under and have reached Grade 8 or equivalent on any orchestral, brass band or percussion instrument.

 Up to 18 contestants are selected to perform in the semi-finals in front of a panel of specialist adjudicators.
-This takes place for a full day in November, in the music room at Gregynog.
+This will take place for a full day on November 1st, 2025 in the Maidment Building, Shrewsbury School, Shrewsbury, Shropshire.
+SY3 7BA.
+The semi final will take place during the day followed by the Finalists' Competiton in the evening.

-One winner from each category is chosen to perform in the finalists’ competition.
-The winners compete that evening for the title of Gregynog Young Musician of the Year.
+Five semi-finalist winners will be chosen to compete in the evening for the title of Gregynog Young Musician of the Year.

 Ben Goldscheider "I can honestly say that I thoroughly enjoyed the competition and must say that the atmosphere, location and feedback were among the best I have ever experienced."